YeonathanAizenberg/Chat-Chat/README.md

 DepoyedSocket = Branch with the Socket configuration to run on Heroku

+DepoyedClient = Branch with the configuration to run on Netlify

-The both "Depoyedbranchas" are for future reference only
+All The "Depoyedbranchas" are for future reference ONLY, please ignore them